-Sherrie Fausey, a retired school teacher from Jacksonville, Florida, visited Haiti in 1999 on a weekend mission trip.
-God used what she witnessed there to burden her heart to sell all of her earthly belongings and return to Haiti in the summer of 2000 to open a school.
-Sherrie was obedient to His call, and today there are more than 260 children in attendance, not counting the Restavek Class.
+Sherrie Fausey, a school teacher from Jacksonville, Florida, visited Haiti in 1999 on a weekend mission trip.
+God used what she witnessed there to burden her heart to retire, sell all her earthly belongings, and return to Haiti in the summer of 2000 to open a school.
+Sherrie was obedient to His call, and today there are over 300 children in attendance, including about 50 Restavek children.
 Her faith in God has brought her through many challenges, including the school being completely demolished by the 2010 Earthquake.

-The Christian Light School in Haiti is a non-denominational Christian ministry that operates under the umbrella organization of Christian Light School, Inc., based in St. Augustine, Florida.
+The Christian Light School in Haiti is a non-denominational Christian ministry that operates under the umbrella organization of Christian Light School, Inc., based in Jacksonville, Florida.

 Haitian Christians need to be given the necessary tools if they are to eventually become leaders in their country.
 If a child is to rise up out of poverty into leadership, a Christian education is the best tool we can provide them.
 But, Haitian children simply cannot afford to attend school without our help.
-So, we provide textbooks, uniforms, school supplies, 2 meals per day and medical and dental care.
+So, we provide tuition free education, textbooks, uniforms, school supplies, 2 meals per day, and medical and dental care.

-Our children learn English in Pre-kindergarten, start French in first grade, and sign language in second grade.
-By third grade they can read in French, English, and Creole and communicate with sign language.
+Our children learn French and English in 3 year olds and 4 year olds.
+They begin reading in English in Pre-kindergarten, start reading in French in kindergarten, and read in French, English, and Creole in First Grade.
+They learn sign language in second grade.
+By third grade they can read fluently in 3 languages and communicate with sign language.
 In seventh grade, the children learn Spanish.